 Create Datasource

-In this document, you will learn the concept of Datasource and how to create a new datasource in AIV.
+In this document, you will learn the concept of a Datasource and the process of creating a new datasource within the AIV platform.

-You will also learn how to create datasets, connect to different types of data sources, and use these data sources to create various datasets.
+Additionally, you will explore how to create datasets, establish connections to various types of data sources, and leverage these data sources to build diverse datasets for analysis and reporting.

 Wait Time Configuration